-- Make the incision down to the avascular plane of the periosteum and temporalis fascia, and form a flap (a monopolar cutting current may be used).
-Stabilise the flap using retraction as necessary. - Create an anteriorly-based large palva flap.
-2. - 3.
-Elevate a sub periosteal pocket for the receiver/stimulator.
-Ensure it is of adequate size by placing the receiver/stimulator template into the pocket. - Elevate a separate, sub periosteal pocket against the bone under 4. the temporalis muscle for the extracochlear electrode ball between the skull and the periosteum.
+- 1. Make the incision down to the avascular plane of the periosteum and temporalis fascia, and form a flap (a monopolar cutting current may be used).
+Stabilise the flap using retraction as necessary. - 2.
+Use the Implant Template to check the position of the implant. - 3.
+Incise the underlying periosteum and lower portion of the temporalis fascia muscle creating an anteriorly-based large palva flap. - 4.
+Elevate a large periosteal pocket for the antenna. - 5.
+Elevate a narrow periosteal pocket against the bone under the temporalis muscle.
+This is to make a place for the extracochlear electrode between the skull and the periosteum, i.e. under the temporalis muscle.